openebs-archive/openebs-docs/docs/prerequisites.md

 ### On CentOS host

-If an iSCSI initiator is already installed on your host, check that initiator name is configured and iSCSI service is running using the following commands.
+If an iSCSI initiator is already installed on your host, check that initiator name is configured and iSCSI service is running by running the following commands.

 ```
 vi /etc/iscsi/initiatorname.iscsi